Why We Chose pyenv for Python Projects

 - We wanted complete isolation — both for packages and for the interpreter itself.

-lets us install and pin any Python version locally per project.- When combined with
+pyenvlets us install and pin any Python version locally per project.- When combined with

-, it gives us a clean, reproducible setup that doesn’t interfere with global tools or other projects.
+venv, it gives us a clean, reproducible setup that doesn’t interfere with global tools or other projects.

 Final Word

-is great for basic isolation, we needed full control and independence.
+While venv is great for basic isolation, we needed full control and independence.

 That’s why we chose the power combo:

-for managing Python versions + venv
+pyenv for managing Python versions + venv for isolated environments.